Yandex Cloud

 └────┴──────┴─────────────────────────────┴─────────────────────────────┘

-For table recovery, the ClickHouse® target with replication enabled uses the ReplicatedReplacingMergeTree and ReplacingMergeTree engines.
-The following columns are added automatically to each table:
+For table recovery, ClickHouse® targets with replication use the ReplicatedReplacingMergeTree and ReplacingMergeTree engines.
+The following columns are automatically added to each table:

-With the Replicating transfer status, the source data can be added or deleted.
-To ensure standard behavior of SQL commands when a primary key points to a single record, provide a clause to filter data by __data_transfer_delete_time when querying tables transferred to ClickHouse®.
-Here is an example of a query to the x_tab table:
+The source data can be added or deleted while the transfer is in the Replicating status.
+To ensure an SQL query by a primary key returns a single record, always filter on __data_transfer_delete_time when querying tables transferred to ClickHouse®.
+For example, to query the x_tab table, use the following syntax:

 SELECT * FROM <ClickHouse®_database_name>.x_tab FINAL